 Go around windows, doors and baseboards, looking for places where drafts of cold air are getting in.
 Seal them with caulk or weatherstripping.
 Also examine attic hatches, recessed lighting, switch plates, and holes where pipes, cables and wiring enter your home from the outside.
 Wave a smoke pencil or a stick of incense to see if drafts are coming in.
 Seal these openings with insulation or weatherstripping.

 Want more winterization tips?
-Contact Stack Heating and Cooling.
+Contact Stack Heating, Cooling, Plumbing and Electric.
 We’ve served the greater Cleveland area since 1976.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).